enfuse/asae-backstage-plugin/README.md

     tenantId: <tenant-id>
     clientId: <client-id>
 ```
-Use the extension in your catalog, and place inside the section you want the comopnent to appear on.
+Use the extension in your catalog, and place inside the section you want the component to appear on.
 Make sure to place the component inside a **EntityLayout.Route** in order to create a tab for the section.
 This is optional, feel free to use the component as it best serves your needs

 ``` js
 /*  packages/app/src/components/catalog/EntityPage.tsx  */